whitneyburton/portfolios/students/1701-back/stephanie_bentley/20170302-stephanie-bentley-m1.markdown

 ## Self-Assessment Scores

-Fill in how you would grade yourself from 1-4 in the following categories this module.

 | Section | Category | Score |
 | --- | --- | --- |
 | A | **End-of-Module Assessment** | 3 |